alm-tools/alm/docs/contributing/why.md

+## Helping All TypeScript Developers
+Wanted to create something that would help all TypeScript developers, all they need is NodeJS (which they already have because of `npm install typescript -g`).
+We have experience in writing solutions (e.g. cyclic analysis, dependency viewer, AST visualizer) that we want to share with *everyone* not just people that *use a particular IDE*.

 ## Remote editing (uses the browser)
 * Works the same on the *server* as your local file system.
 Remote editing FTW!
 * Heck..you can check in the IDE as a `devDependency`!